Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/scim-api.md

  implementation of the
   [System for Cross-domain Identity Management (SCIM) 2.0 Standard](http://www.simplecloud.info/#Specification), with specific attention to any details useful for debugging issues with a SCIM integration.

-For a guide detailing how to **integrate** the SCIM API with an Identity Provider like Okta or JumpCloud, or how to enable the SCIM API for an organization, please see the [Help Center Guide](https://help.amplitude.com/hc/en-us/articles/360058399851).
+For a guide detailing how to **integrate** the SCIM API with an Identity Provider like Okta or JumpCloud, or how to enable the SCIM API for an organization, see the [Help Center Guide](https://help.amplitude.com/hc/en-us/articles/360058399851).

 --8<-- "includes/postman.md"